Pieces of Britney (July 2021)

 The High Low (Feb 2017 – Dec 2020)

-The High Low was the no1 women’s weekly podcast co-created and co-hosted by me and Dolly Alderton.
-Our MO was “from the trivial to the political”, and as such the show covered pop-culture, news, trivia (lots of trivia) and books.
-Over the almost-four years, we interviewed best-sellling authors including Reni Eddo-Lodge, David Nicholls, Candice Carty-Williams and Fatima Bhutto.
+The High Low was the no1 women’s weekly podcast co-created and co-hosted by me and writer Dolly Alderton.
+Our MO was “from the trivial to the political”, and as such the show covered pop-culture, current affairs, trivia and books.
+Over the almost-four years, we interviewed best-sellling authors including Reni Eddo-Lodge, Leila Slimani, David Nicholls, Candice Carty-Williams and Graham Norton.
 The show garnered over 1.2 million downloads per month.

-In 2019, we had a sell-out live tour in the UK, and launched a collection of merchandise, with 100% of the profits going to charities including Black Minds Matter, Show Racism The Red Card, and Women’s Aid.
+In 2019, we had a sell-out live tour in the UK.
 Our live finale in December 2020 was watched via Zoom by over 11,000 people and raised over £87,000 for Blood Cancer UK.

 Refreshing, witty…in a world where podcasts can stray into 90-minute slogs full of rambling diversions, The High Low is resolutely tight.The Guardian